How Oregon Business Owners Can Choose the Right Workers’ Comp Insurance

 Hazard prevention protocols

-Not only does this reduce accidents, but it can also lower premiums over time.
+Not only does this lead to fewer accidents, it can also help reduce premiums over time.

 6. Review and Update Your Policy Regularly

 Business needs change over time.
-Ensure your workers’ comp coverage evolves with your company:
+Here’s how to make sure your workers’ comp coverage grows as your company does:

 Update payroll numbers annually